carlinmack/NamespaceDatabase/README.md

 #### Current Status

-Currently this project only downloads the dumps and extracts them.
-Very early stage of development
+This project currently downloads, extracts, splits dumps and parses them.
+Examples of usage will be added once the capability to build a  database is added.

 ## Requirements and installation